Dinesh-Thakuri/Dinesh-Thakuri/README.md

 # 👋 Hello, I'm Dinesh!

-👨‍💻 I'm a **Junior Backend Developer** passionate about building efficient and scalable web applications.
+👨‍💻 I'm a ** Backend Developer** passionate about building efficient and scalable web applications.
 I specialize in backend technologies and have experience working with various frameworks, ORMs, and databases.

 ### 🔧 Technologies & Tools